Kandy-IO/kandy-uc-js-sdk/docs/kandy-doc.md

 Custom SIP headers can be used to convey additional information to a SIP endpoint.

-These headers must be configured on the server prior to making a request, otherwise the request will fail when trying to set the headers.
+These parameters must be configured on the server prior to making a request, otherwise the request will fail when trying to include the parameters.

-These headers can be specified with the [call.make][34] and [call.answer][35] APIs.
+These parameters can be specified with the [call.make][34] and [call.answer][35] APIs.
-They can also be set on a call using the [call.setCustomParameters][36], and sent using the [call.sendCustomParameters][37] API.
+They can also be set after a Call is established using the [call.setCustomParameters][36] API, and sent using the [call.sendCustomParameters][37] API.

 Custom headers may be received anytime throughout the duration a call.
 A remote endpoint may send custom headers when starting a call, answering a call, or during call updates such as hold/unhold and addition/removal of media in the call.
  When these custom headers are received, the SDK will emit a [call:customParameters][38] event which will contain the custom parameters that were received.

-A Call's custom parameters are a property of the Call's [CallObject][39], which can be retrieved using the [call.getById][24] or [call.getAll][23] APIs.
+A Call's custom parameters are stored on the Call's [CallObject][39], which can be retrieved using the [call.getById][24] or [call.getAll][23] APIs.
+These are the parameters that will be sent to the remote endpoint of the Call.
+Parameters received from a Call are not stored as part of the CallObject and are only provided via the [call:customParameters][38] event.

 Type: [Object][7]